Charles William Ferdinand, Duke of Brunswick: Marriage and travels

 The royal houses of the former Duchy of Brunswick-Lüneburg had traditionally married within the family, to avoid further division of their family lands under Salic law.
 By the time, Brunswick-Lüneburg had consolidated back into two states, Brunswick-Wolfenbüttel and the Electorate of Brunswick-Lüneburg (Hanover).
 The electorate was ruled by the Hanoverian branch of the family in personal union with the Kingdom of Great Britain.
 It was therefore arranged for Charles William Ferdinand to marry a British-Hanoverian princess: Princess Augusta of Great Britain, daughter of Frederick, Prince of Wales and his wife, Princess Augusta of Saxe-Gotha, and sister of the reigning King George III.

 In 1764, shortly after the Seven Years' War had ended, he travelled to London (landing at Harwich) to marry Princess Augusta.
 He received a rapturous welcome from the British people, thanks to his service with allied British troops during the war.
 The Parliament of Great Britain showed its gratitude by voting him a lump sum of £80,000 and an annual income of £3,000 as a wedding gift.
 However George III was less welcoming, and sought to express his displeasure through numerous small insults e.g. by lodging the prince at Somerset House, instead of one of the royal palaces; not providing him with a military guard; and instructing the servants at the wedding to wear old clothes.
-This merely served to exacerbate the enthusiasm of the public, particularly when the prince was suspected of turning his back on the unpopular monarch whilst attending an opera (a breach of social protocol).
+This merely served to exacerbate the enthusiasm of the public, particularly when the prince was suspected of turning his back on the unpopular monarch while attending an opera (a breach of social protocol).
 Charles William Ferdinand defied royal displeasure by meeting William Pitt the Elder (who had been prime minister during the war but resigned in 1761) and the other leaders of the parliamentary opposition.
-The wedding was completed, but as a result of these machinations the prince remained in Britain for only thirteen days.
+The wedding was completed, but as a result of these machinations, the prince remained in Britain for only thirteen days.

 Over the next few years the couple embarked on a wide-ranging tour of Europe, visiting many of the major states.
 In 1766 they went to France, where they were received by both his allies and recent battlefield enemies with respect.
 In Paris he made the acquaintance of Marmontel.
 The couple next proceeded to Switzerland, where they met Voltaire.
 The longest stop on their travels was Rome, where they remained for a long time exploring the antiquities of the city under the guidance of Johann Winckelmann.
 During their travels the couple also met Pietro Nardini and in 1767 the prince had his portrait painted by Pompeo Batoni.
 After a visit to Naples they returned to Paris, and thence to Brunswick.